-- What you do?
-Where you do it?
-When you do it?
-With whom you do it?
+- What do you do?
+Where do you do it?
+When do you do it?
+To whom do you do it?

-So all the amount of ‘W’ you control means how free you are.
+So the amount of ‘W’ you control means how free you are.
 If you control all of those, you don’t report to anybody.
 That’s what the New Rich wants.
 Again, this book doesn’t mean you have to quit your job.
 Or it doesn’t mean you have to start a business.
 That’s not what it’s saying.
-It’s exploring alternative paths beyond the standard narrative of 20 years education, 40 years working, in 20 years retirement.
+It explores alternative paths beyond the standard narrative of 20 years of education, 40 years working, and 20 years of retirement.
 So how do you join the New Rich?

-- Ask yourself and find out what your desires.
+- Ask yourself and find out what your desire.

 3. Four things

 How do you live anywhere and escape the 9 to 5?
-In the book, it goes over an acronym to do so.
+The book goes over an acronym to do so.
 The acronym is DEAL.
 It stands for definition, elimination, automation, and liberation.
-If you do all those, you can join the New Rich, escape the night of five and live anywhere.
+If you do all of those, you can join the New Rich, escape the night of five and live anywhere.

 Do you want to work anywhere?
-Replacing the self-limiting beliefs, getting out of your head, and getting it on paper in your Journal, define what you want.
+Define what you want by replacing the self-limiting beliefs, getting out of your head, and getting it on paper in your Journal.
 The second step is to eliminate.
 Also, we’ll get into this at another point.
 It’s saying there’s so much, only so much time we have.

 If we try and do everything, it’s like eating a steak in one bite.
 We got to take little bite-sized chunks, avoid the unimportant, and eventually get to where we wanted to go.
 This elimination is eliminating unimportant things.

 Automation is learning to put cash flow on autopilot.
 So elimination frees up your time.
 Automation frees up your money not to get too into it.
-There are many examples in the book on making passive income, which is a hot topic.
+The book has many examples of making passive income, which is a hot topic.
 Some people say it’s a scam.
 Some people say it’s not possible.
 Others that are doing it say it’s the only way to become rich.
 So passive income is automation.
 There are three popular ways to automate income: Create a product, license a product, and resell a product.

 Finally, ‘L’ is liberation.
-This focuses on freeing up your location.
-Here you do everything from working remotely or on an Internet-based business that you start location can be traveling as well.
+It focuses on freeing up your location.
+Here you do everything from working remotely or on an Internet-based business that you start location can also be traveling.

 - Define your ideas, experiences, and goals.
 Keep them in notes or journals.